 One best way to do it is to list your expenses for each and every dollar you spend.
 Then, at the end of the month, tally it with your budget plan.
 It will also help you plan a suitable budget and make modifications to it if required.

 Even then, if you can’t resist your shopping temptation, because you can’t stop it altogether overnight, shop at stores that offer you cash back.
-There are many apps with FREE cash back offers when you purchase through them.
+There are many saving money apps with free cash-back offers when you purchase through them.

 “I am poor but my friends are rich”